 First things first.
 When you are advertising a property for rent, be sure to include as much detail as possible.
 Is there an amenity within the house someone would love?
 Mention it!
 This will cut down on questions and will help to eliminate all of the people who are on the fence.
 Let people know exactly what they are getting and for how much.
 Include dollar amounts for the monthly rent as well as the required deposit, background check fee etc. Don’t waste their time or yours by dealing with people who don’t meet your standards.

-Tenant Screening in West Palm Beach: What’s Involved?
+Tenant Screening in Florida: What’s Involved?

 First Impressions Can Say A Lot